americocunhajr/epidWaves/README.md

 <img src="logo/epidWaves.png" width="40%">

-**epidWaves** is a Matlab/Python package to fit a multi-wave statistical model to the complex epidemic data.
+**epidWaves** is a Matlab/Python package to fit multi-wave statistical models to the complex epidemic data.

 ## Software History